alternativeTime/GlycanBuilderVaadin7Version/README.md

 # How to cite

-If you are using GlycanBuilder to aid your research or to prepare figures for inclusion in publications please cite the following paper (a new one covering GlycanBuilderV should hopefully be published shortly).
+If you are using GlycanBuilder to aid your research or to prepare figures for inclusion in publications please cite the following papers (a new one covering GlycanBuilderV should hopefully be published shortly).
 <pre>Ceroni A, Dell A, Haslam SM.<br/> The GlycanBuilder: a fast, intuitive and flexible software tool for building and displaying glycan structures.<br/> Source Code Biol Med.
 2007 Aug 7;2:3.
 PubMed PMID: 17683623; PubMed Central PMCID: PMC1994674.</pre>
 <pre>Damerell D, Ceroni A, Maass K, Ranzinger R, Dell A, Haslam SM.<br/> The GlycanBuilder and GlycoWorkbench glycoinformatics tools: updates and new developments.<br/> Biol Chem.
 2012 Nov;393(11):1357-62.
 PubMed PMID: 23109548.</pre>